at8i/spaceline/README.md

 Copy the icons that you want and paste them into your setup.

 ## Color Scheme Samples
-You have 3 options for your colorscheme : 'one' , 'space' and 'dracula' and 'ATGruvie' Enjoy!
+You have 4 options for your colorscheme : 'one' , 'space' and 'dracula' and 'ATGruvie'.
+See the new colorscheme section to see how you can set it up.
+Enjoy!

 This is the end result :